suryakala1508/campaign-events/BUGS.md

 ## Bug3:Daily Delivered coutn used local time

-**What:** Some delivered events were counted under the wrong date .An extra 2026-08-08 date was appearing
+**What:** Some delivered events were counted under the wrong date.
+An extra 2026-08-08 date was appearing.

 **Why:** The code was using `ev.Timestamp.Local()` instead of `UTC`.Becuase of the timezone conversion,some events were moved to the next day.